-- Downer Ending: In the end, Gary doesn't get the alone time he wants, is punished for sending his "pal" away and taken to the Krusty Krab by SpongeBob, and Mr. Krabs forces him to work as a waiter.
+- Downer Ending: From Gary's perspective, as he doesn't get the alone time he wants, is punished for sending his "pal" away and taken to the Krusty Krab by SpongeBob where Mr. Krabs forces him to work as a waiter.

 - Dramatic Irony: SpongeBob is oblivious to Puffy Fluffy's evil side, yet the audience knows.

 - Exact Words: The puffy fish that the peddler is selling, especially Puffy Fluffy, are very dangerous around other pets.
 Puffy Fluffy proves exactly that, but SpongeBob remains painfully oblivious it.

 - For Want of a Nail: The second half of the episode happens simply because SpongeBob ignored the gypsy's warning about Puffy Fluffy being dangerous around other pets.